 Information regarding the courses, including schedules, timetables and a complete downloadable information booklet can be found on our IDC Indonesia website.
 Another way to see how previous candidates have got on is to check our PADI IDC Gili Islands Facebook Page, which of course is constantly updated to include current progress of our candidates.
 Some of our previous candidates, the facilities and our training sites can also be found on YouTube where you will find our PADI IDC Indonesia video.

 So if you are serious about becoming a PADI Instructor than this is definitely the place to do it, and of course if you have a passion for preserving and protecting the marine environment or just simply look after your future workplace than this is it.

 As they say “the ocean is your office”, so why not keep a tidy office.

-Don’t hesitate to contact our PADI Course Director for further details of this or any of our Career Development Programs.
+Don’t hesitate to contact our PADI Course Director through our website for further details of this or any of our Career Development Programs.